 Depth vs. exposure time

-The NIRCam Imaging overview and NIRCam Sensitivity articles show SNR = 10 sensitivity estimates for imaging in all NIRCam filters given a total exposure time of 10 ks (166.7 minutes = 2.78 hours).
-Figure 1 shows similar estimates for a range of exposure times in seven wide filters and one medium filter.
+The NIRCam Imaging and NIRCam Sensitivity articles show SNR = 10 sensitivity estimates for imaging in all NIRCam filters given a total exposure time of 10 ks (166.7 minutes = 2.78 hours).
+Figure 1 shows similar estimates for a range of exposure times in 7 wide filters and one medium filter.

 Sensitivity estimates can vary significantly depending on the background and the assumed photometric aperture sizes as discussed below.
 Please use the Pandeia Exposure Time Calculator to plan your observations.

 JWST's background model varies with the target coordinates (RA, Dec) and time of year.
 These calculations assume the fiducial "1.2 × MinZodi" (1.2 times the minimum zodiacal light) background at RA = 17:26:44, Dec = -73:19:56 on June 19, 2019, as used in the NIRCam Imaging article.
 The background model for these observations must be generated using the online ETC GUI and then imported into the Python ETC engine.

 Words in bold italics are also buttons or parameters in GUI tools.
 Bold style represents GUI menus/ panels & data software packages.